 The case for improving access to Handforth Station platforms

 We know very well that the main thing missing at our lovely station is step-free access.
 Unfortunately, FoHS have neither the remit nor the funds to do anything about this directly ourselves.
-Instead, we can only act as a lobbying group to try to persuade the owners of the station (Network Rail) and the operator (currently Northern) to install step-free access.
+Instead, we can only act as a lobbying pressure group to try to persuade the owners of the station (Network Rail) and the operator (currently Northern) to install step-free access.

 From 1996 – Raising the Profile of Handforth Station